 - Filing Fee – For the current fee rate, check the USCIS I-765 webpage (uscis.gov/i-765).
 OIA recommends paying via check or money order, payable to the U.S. Department of Homeland Security.
 To pay by credit card (Visa, MasterCard, American Express, or Discover), applicants will need to submit Form G-1450, which can be found at uscis.gov/g-1450.
 Please be sure to use a secured form of payment if choosing this option.

 For where to mail your application, see the filing addresses page of the USCIS website.
 This link shows the addresses for the USCIS lockbox locations where J-2 I-765 applications are sent.
 If you are listing an Ohio address on the I-765, you will send your application to the lockbox in Phoenix, AZ.

 You can expect a response from USCIS within 3-4 months of when your application is receipted.
-If the work authorization is approved, USCIS will issue the J-2 an Employment Authorization Document (EAD), and mail it to the address indicated on Form I-765.
+If the work authorization is approved, USCIS will issue the J-2 an Employment Authorization Document (EAD) and mail it to the address indicated on Form I-765.
 It is a plastic card, approximately the size of a driver’s license.
-If the application is denied, USCIS will reply indicating reason(s) for denial.
+If the application is denied, USCIS will reply, indicating the reason(s) for denial.

 Important note: The name of the J-2 dependent must be on the mailbox, or the Postal Service will not deliver the card.
 Also, mail from USCIS may not be forwarded to a new address by the Postal Service—you must notify USCIS of any address changes directly online.
 OIA recommends avoiding an address change while the application is pending whenever possible.